 Many years and few home purchases later, I am now a licensed Realtor® in Washington, DC and Maryland.
 I don’t want anyone to go through what I experienced.
 Though the market is different today, it is still extremely challenging for first timers.
 That is why I work almost exclusively with first time DC home buyers.
 The experience and industry knowledge of your real estate agent might be the difference between you living your dream now or having that dream deferred.

-Fortunately, there is a wealth of programs available in the DC area that can make your homebuying experience easier.
+Fortunately, there are many programs available in the District of Columbia that can make your home buying experience easier.
 Every first-time home buyer’s situation is unique, but here is a sample of the many programs that I can use to help get you into your first home.
 These programs fall into two categories: Down Payment Assistance and Credits.

 Down Payment Assistance

 Saving money for a down payment is often the most challenging step in preparing to purchase your first home.
 Overcoming student loans and credit card debt can be tough.
 However, I find that the biggest hurdle for buyers is overcoming the myth that you need a 10 to 20% down payment.
 Most of my buyers, and in fact, most buyers across the country, finance their purchase using a 6% or less down payment.

 The following assistance programs are available for DC homebuyers with various levels of income and credit history:

 DC Open Doors is an amazing Down Payment assistance program that helps buyers overcome the obstacle of saving to purchase a home.
 The program provides fully-forgivable loans which are used to cover the down payment cost.
 These zero-interest rate loans require no monthly payment and do not have to be paid back if you don’t sell the home within five years.

 Check out this video which describes one resident’s experience with the DC Open Doors program: